Florent Pagny: Personal life

 At 26, Pagny started dating 15-year-old French singer Vanessa Paradis.
 The relationship ended in 1991.

 Other activities

 In 2012, Pagny made his debut on the French version of The Voice.
 He has since remained as a coach until 2018 where he took a two season hiatus after that.
-He coached again in 2021, 2022 and 2025.
+He coached again in 2021, 2022, 2025, and 2026.
 He also participated in the All Stars format, alongside coaches Jenifer, Mika, Zazie and The Voice Kids coach Patrick Fiori.
-Throughout his time as a coach, he has coached several winners consisting of Stéphan Rizon (from Season 1), Slimane Nebchi (from Season 5), Marghe Davico (from Season 10), Nour Brousse (from Season 11) and Il Cello (from Season 14).
+Throughout his time as a coach, he has coached several winners consisting of Stéphan Rizon (from Season 1), Slimane Nebchi (from Season 5), Marghe Davico (from Season 10), Nour Brousse (from Season 11), Il Cello (from Season 14), and Lady O (from Season 15).
 In the All Stars format, he coached Anne Sila to victory.
 Thus, he holds the most wins as a coach.